 The purge of veterans from the Baltimore Ravens Super Bowl champion roster continued on Tuesday as the team announced that they had terminated the contract of All-Pro fullback Vonta Leach.

 Leach joined the Ravens in 2011, signing a three-year deal worth $11 million.
-In 32 games for the Ravens, Leach played in 1,026 of a possible 2,171 offensive snaps for a playing time percent of 47.3, and his skills as a blocker earned him Pro Bowl and first-team All-Pro honors after each season.
+In 32 games for the Ravens, Leach played in 1,026 of a possible 2,171 offensive snaps for a playing-time percent of 47.3 percent, and his skills as a blocker earned him Pro Bowl and first-team All-Pro honors after each season.
 Leach was a Pro Bowler and first-team All-Pro in 2010, his final season with the Houston Texans.

 Leach saw the writing on the wall, declined a pay cut and on Monday night announced on Twitter that he was being let go.

 "Thank @ravens organization for a great two years.
 I came here and did what we set out to do and that's win the Super Bowl," wrote Leach.
 "My time here is up but what we accomplished, we will be forever linked.
 Thank the fans for accepting me and my family to Bmore. #newchapter#samegoal."